hyphz/hyphz.github.io/data/texts.md

 @@MinorDefender
 You do an additional point of damage on Opportunities.
 @@MinorBlaster
-Turn a melee attack into a Blast 1, or a Range X attack into a Burst 1 centered with X, targeting all creatures in the zone.
+Turn a melee attack into a Blast 1.
+You may move the center of the zone one square for each square of Reach you have.
+Or, turn a Range X attack into a Burst 1 centered within X, targeting all creatures in the zone.
+It still grants opportunities as though it was Range X.
 @@MinorController
 When you hit an enemy with an attack, ignore your Role Boost and instead slide the enemy 3 squares and it is Slowed until the end of its next turn.